 Play to Django’s strengths

-In summary, then, Django is best used when playing to its strengths.
-Take advantage of its structured nature and use it to build long-term projects where efficiency of code, data management and security, and an organised system that can scale well over time are your main priorities.
+We hope we answered your question what is Django used for.
+Take advantage of Django structured nature and use it to build long-term projects where efficiency of code, data management and security, and an organised system that can scale well over time are your main priorities.
 If you need a lighter framework better suited to the short-term, it might be best to look elsewhere.